Do you want to permanently delete this comment?

 The people Enes claimed to know, turned out to be extremely reluctant to reveal themselves openly.
 Enes had to go back and forth between Mehmet and those shadowy characters, all night and well into the morning, until finally a deal was reached.

-In the meantime, Mehmet counted the cash in his wallet, trying to calculate how much the Euros would get him in lira and more importantly, what would they get them, once they were there.
+In the meantime, Mehmet counted the cash in his wallet, trying to calculate how much the Euros would get him in lira and more importantly, what they would get them, once they were there.
 Fortunately, he had withdrawn rather a large sum of money to pay some bills, so he estimated they’d be able to get by modestly for a few weeks at least, depending on where they’d go.

 Leo himself might have something on him as well, but Mehmet wasn’t going to rifle his pockets.
 He’d have to wait and see.